XGR Chain — Access Control & Permission Boundaries

 These concepts must not be collapsed into one boolean.

-A dashboard should not infer current consensus participation from staking contract state alone when a dedicated consensus-derived field is available.
+A dashboard should not infer current consensus participation from staking contract state alone when a consensus-derived field is available.

-12. Validator key isolation
+13. Validator key isolation

 Validator key material is a high-value security boundary.